dennellmarie/abc123/README.md

-# Thinkful React Starter
+# Easy as ABC

-A template for developing React apps.
+An interactive learning application for young children using React.

 ## Getting started